What constitutes job abandonment?

 A more difficult question arises when employees of such a workplace are not covered by the above circumstances, but simply want to stay away because they are concerned about possible exposure to infection.
 Employers are urged to respond to such concerns in a sensitive manner and put in place safeguards to minimize the risk of infection.
 In that situation, it will be a matter of judgment whether an employee can justify staying away.
 You should seek advice from an employment lawyer for an assessment of your specific situation.

 As an employer, it is essential that your policies and practices are laid out in a clear manner for employees to understand.
 You must take reasonable steps to be clear about any absences or tardiness that may be a concern and ensure that you do your due diligence in trying to reach an employee when they are not to be found.
 If tardiness or unexplained absences are an ongoing issue, you should provide employees with written warnings.
 If the situation escalates, and you wish to terminate the employee based on these circumstances, you must be certain that their intent was to not return to work in order for it to be just cause.

 As an employee, an understanding of your company’s rules and policies is important to consider when evaluating whether your absences could be classified as job abandonment.
 In addition, it is important to maintain adequate communication with your employer with regard to your intention and plans for any upcoming absences.

 Are you an employee or employer with an employment issue regarding job abandonment?
-Contact Monkhouse Law today for a free 30-minute consultation.
+Learn more about our team or contact us for a free 30 minute phone consultation.